-Accreditation requires a framework of reference shared by applicants and assessors alike for guiding applications and justifying acceptance or deferral.
+1.1 Accreditation requires a framework of reference shared by applicants and assessors alike for guiding applications and justifying acceptance or deferral.
 Applicants and assessors are already encouraged to refer to the ICOMOS Education and Training Guidelines.
-These provide a general foundation, but their very universality embodies a level of generalization that is not always sufficiently precise for more specific circumstances.
+These provide a general foundation, but their very universality embodies a level of generalisation that is not always sufficiently precise for more specific circumstances.
 For that reason AABC has assembled a list of conservation skills based upon those Guidelines for which it expects to see evidence in applications for accreditation.

 1.2 A candidate is not expected to offer direct evidence of all the skills outlined below but examples of work should be selected to provide a good range with each group represented.
 It should be stressed that this is not a check-list for ticking boxes or underpinning any arithmetical calculation.
 The absence of evidence would only count against a candidate if it related to a clear deficiency in the example or if there were too many absences in the submission overall.
 It is important to concentrate upon sound principles and practice as demonstrated by the examples of work.

 2.0 Philosophy and Methodology

 2.2 Understanding the philosophical and practical differences between maintenance, repair, renovation, intervention, conversion, restoration and reconstruction.